mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 Routes are server's API.
 They specify what happens when someone (or something) accesses a specific url (e.g. http://example.com/about).
 In this case `/about` is a route.
 It has to respond with something, otherwise user will see an error message (404).

 1 Go to your `index.js` file.
-2 Copy L4 (line 4).
+2 Copy L5 (line 5).
-3 Paste it underneath L4 (it will become your new L5).
+3 Paste it underneath L5 (it will become your new L6).
 4 Change `'/'` to `/about`.
 And `'Hello World!'` to `About route!`.
 5 Now, in your other tab where your app is accessed/opened, at the end of the url type `/about`.
 You should see `Cannot GET /about`.
 Not exactly what we want, right?
 Easy fix!
-Go to terminal tab, stop the server (`Ctrl+C`), and push the up-arrow on your keyboard to bring `node index.js` again (just a little time-saving trick).
+Go to terminal tab, stop the server (`Ctrl+C`), and push the `up-arrow` on your keyboard to bring `node index.js` again (just a little time-saving trick).
-6 You should see a new page shouting `About route!`.
+6 Go back to the tab with your app and reload the page.
+You should now the about page shouting `About route!`.
 Awesome!!
 7 But that's a bit tiring, to have to always restart your web server manually.
 Let's automate it!
 8 In your terminal, stop the server (`Ctrl+C`).
 9 Now type: `npm install nodemon --save-dev`.
 It will install a npm (Node Package Manager) package called nodemon -- a daemon to keep our server running and re-running on any changes.
 Cool, huh? :-)
 10 Once installed, we need to edit `package.json` file.
 Underneath L6 (that reads: `"scripts": {`) we need to add a new line: `"start": "nodemon index.js",`.
-This will make sure that on typing `npm start` nodemon will get executed.
+This will make sure that on typing `npm start` nodemon gets executed.
 Npm allows us to create scripts like that.
 It's pretty useful.
 11 Now, back in terminal, type `npm start`.
 This will launch the script we've created in `package.json`.
 Cool!
 Awesome!!
 From now on, always start your project with `npm start`.
 12 Great!!
 You've just created a new route that responds with a simple string when someone/thing accesses it!
 And you've made your server to "automagically" reload on any change you make to files -- fantastic!